Kozirojka/FilmManagementService-Minimum/README.md

 1. Go to the server folder and restore packages and dependencies
 **>** `dotnet restore`.

-2. Provide your connection string in the appsettings.json or in a password manager Also change `connectionString` in in DesignTimeDbContextFactory.cs
+2. Provide your `connection string` in the appsettings.json
+Also change `connectionString` in DesignTimeDbContextFactory.cs

 4. Execute the EF migrations
 **>** `dotnet ef database update`